Vietnam

 Key Lecture Points

-• Beginning in 1954, the United States began a two decade commitment to fighting communist forces in Vietnam.
+- Beginning in 1954, the United States began a two-decade commitment to fighting communist forces in Vietnam.
 An integral part of Cold War strategy, the Vietnam War was intended to keep the Asian “dominoes” from falling to communism.
-As the war changed from a limited war to a protracted conflict (around the time of the Gulf of Tonkin Resolution), by 1968 some 500,000 US soldiers would be committed to the conflict and the American public would become increasingly uneasy and angry.
-The implementation of the draft in 1969, as well as the shooting of war protestors at Kent State University in 1970, were among the events that inflamed the American public.
+For ten years, the US supported anti-communist forces in Vietnam by sending an increasing number of military aid and advisors.
+In 1965, after an incident in the Gulf of Tonkin the previous year, the US escalated engagement in Vietnam, sending ground troops.
+By 1968, 540,000 US soldiers were committed to the conflict and the American public was becoming increasingly uneasy and angry.
 The Vietnam War spanned 4 presidencies (Eisenhower, Kennedy, Johnson, Nixon), 2 decades, and resulted in the loss of 58,000 American lives.
-Ultimately in 1975, two years after all US troops were sent home, South Vietnam fell to the Communist government of the North.
+Ultimately in 1975, South Vietnam did indeed fall to the Communist government of the North.

-• From the Vietnamese perspective, the American War (as they call it) was the last in a long line of conflicts against foreign powers.
-Having fought off the Chinese for centuries and France for 100 years (1858-1954), the war with the US was the final war for Vietnamese independence.
-A strong spirit of resistance, grown in the Vietnamese population through years of domination by outsiders, enabled North Vietnamese Communists to out-last the US in the protracted conflict.
-Further, a history of civil war also presaged the 20th century division between North and South, a division which resulted in the loss of millions of Vietnamese lives between the 1950s-1970s.
+- From the Vietnamese perspective, the American War (as they call it) was one in a long line of conflicts against foreign powers.
+Having fought off the Chinese for centuries and France for 100 years, the war with the US was yet another war for Vietnamese independence.
+The spirit of resistance, grown in the Vietnamese population through centuries of opposition to outside control, enabled North Vietnamese Communists to outlast the US in the protracted conflict.
+Further, a history of civil war also presaged the 20th century division between North and South.

-• Today, US-Vietnamese relations are relatively friendly, with trade and political ties strengthening.
+- Today, US-Vietnamese relations are relatively friendly, with trade and political ties strengthening.
 Vietnam sees the US as a counterweight to Chinese expansionism in the South China Sea.
 The US is the largest investor in Vietnam and Vietnam’s largest trading partner.
-Vietnam is a negotiating partner in the proposed Trans-Pacific Partnership trade agreement.

 More to Explore